-- [21] In response to the CBCA Motion, Twinco filed a proceeding entitled "Motion by Twin Falls Power Corporation to Dismiss the Application for Lack of Jurisdiction and for Forum Non-Conveniens" dated January 15, 2021, seeking to dismiss the CBCA Motion for lack of jurisdiction of this Court to hear the CBCA Motion and alternatively, for forum non-conveniens (the "Twinco Dismissal Motion").
-The latter motion is scheduled to be heard in August 2021. - [22] Concurrently, CFLCo filed a proceeding entitled "Contestation to the CBCA Motion" dated January 15, 202113 (the "CFLCo Contestation"), substantially to the same effect while announcing that it was also filing an Originating Application for the Issuance of a Court-Supervised Liquidation and Dissolution Order before the Newfoundland Court pursuant to sections 214 (1)(b)(ii), 215, and 217 of the CBCA, seeking, inter alia, the court-supervised liquidation of Twinco. - [23] Seemingly in reaction to the CBCA Motion, CFLCo advised the CCAA Parties in its CFLCo Contestation that despite years of resisting to do so, CFLCo was going to imminently commence in the Newfoundland Court an originating application for a court-supervised liquidation and dissolution of Twinco (the "Twinco Liquidation Motion"). - [24] The Twinco Liquidation Motion was formally filed on January 21, 2021, to be heard in Newfoundland on February 23, 2021. - [25] At the time, subject to obtaining a court hearing date for the Twinco Dismissal Motion and CFLCo Contestation and the CBCA Motion, the parties agreed to seek an adjournment of the CBCA Motion, the Twinco Dismissal Motion, the CFLCo Contestation
+- [21] In response to the CBCA Motion, Twinco filed a proceeding entitled "Motion by Twin Falls Power Corporation to Dismiss the Application for Lack of Jurisdiction and for Forum Non-Conveniens" dated January 15, 202112, seeking to dismiss the CBCA Motion for lack of jurisdiction of this Court to hear the CBCA Motion and alternatively, for forum non-conveniens (the "Twinco Dismissal Motion").
+The latter motion is scheduled to be heard in August 2021. - [22] Concurrently, CFLCo filed a proceeding entitled "Contestation to the CBCA Motion" dated January 15, 202113 (the "CFLCo Contestation"), substantially to the same effect while announcing that it was also filing an Originating Application for the Issuance of a Court-Supervised Liquidation and Dissolution Order before the Newfoundland Court pursuant to sections 214 (1)(b)(ii), 215, and 217 of the CBCA, seeking, inter alia, the court-supervised liquidation of Twinco. - [23] Seemingly in reaction to the CBCA Motion, CFLCo advised the CCAA Parties in its CFLCo Contestation that despite years of resisting to do so, CFLCo was going to imminently commence in the Newfoundland Court an originating application for a court-supervised liquidation and dissolution of Twinco (the "Twinco Liquidation Motion")14. - [24] The Twinco Liquidation Motion was formally filed on January 21, 2021, to be heard in Newfoundland on February 23, 202115. - [25] At the time, subject to obtaining a court hearing date for the Twinco Dismissal Motion and CFLCo Contestation and the CBCA Motion, the parties agreed to seek an adjournment of the CBCA Motion, the Twinco Dismissal Motion, the CFLCo Contestation and the Twinco Liquidation Motion, in each case without prejudice to each party's right to seek a new hearing date for any of such proceedings on 14 days' prior written notice to the other parties.

-&lt;sup>12 R-5.
+12 R-5.
 The Twinco Dismissal Motion was modified on May 17, 2021.

-&lt;sup>13 R-6.
+13 R-6.
 The CFLCo Contestation was amended on May 19, 2021, in response to the present Motion.